FUNGI432/Poshan/README.md

-# **Sehat Saathi – AI-Powered Healthcare Companion**
+# **Poshan – AI-Powered Healthcare Companion**

 ## **Overview**

-**Sehat Saathi** is an AI-driven healthcare platform designed to provide accessible and reliable medical assistance, especially for rural communities.
+**Poshan** is an AI-driven healthcare platform designed to provide accessible and reliable medical assistance, especially for rural communities.
 It offers features such as medical report analysis, medication details, and nutrition insights through an intuitive chatbot interface.
 The platform supports multiple languages, ensuring inclusivity and ease of use.

 ## **Features**